Chrisell/model_mirror/README.md

     rails g model_mirror:install
 This will create a model_mirror.rb file in your config/initializers directory.
 You can modify this file to change your validation attributes for different ActiveModel::Validatior subclasses.
 If you prefer, you can also create a YAML file in the same location named model_mirror.yml and modify the model_mirror.rb file accordingly to load that instead.

-If you modify the config to use use_html5: true, the prefixes will not be used in situations where HTML5 is aplicable.
+If you modify the config to use use_html5: true, the prefixes will not be used in situations where HTML5 is applicable.

 Add validations in your model as usual.
 Implement the form by using: